akerkar2005/gui-autocomplete-autocorrect/README.md

 major ideas:

 - Maintain a user-side cache for commonly misspelled words (reduce API calls)
-- Implement an algorithm that calculates, for two words, the Euclidean Keyboard Distance between each letter of both words.
+- Implement an algorithm that calculates the Euclidean Keyboard Distance between each letter given any two words.

-For the second bullet point, I need to still experiment.
-The idea came to me when I tested the word "auren".
+For the second bullet point, the idea came to me when I tested the word "auren".
 The expected output is "queen, siren" for the top two recommendations.
 My program opted for other words instead, like "pure".
 I started to note the pattern where, on a phone, we tend to "mistype" incorrect letters, and the incorrect letters tend to be adjacent or close to the letters we wanted to actually type for the correct word we were thinking of.
-Thus, I thought of a fairly terrible solution, but it got the job done (for the most part).
-Essentially, I made a 2D array documenting the common letters and symbols that we use in a regular English keyboard and, whenever I ran the Edit Distance Algorithm, I also calculated the total Euclidean Distance between all keys given two words, putting a sizeable penalty if the words were of different length.
-I simply calculated the Euclidean Distance of each bi-letter comparison in linear time and added up all of the results, representing how close the letters in proximity on an actual keyboard given the input word and any word on the database (the database is limited to words of length: [length(input_word) - 2, length(input_word) + 4].
+Thus, I thought of a pretty terrible solution, but it got the job done. \

+I made a 2D array documenting the common letters and symbols that we use in a regular English keyboard and, whenever the Edit Distance Algorithm was called, I also calculated the total Euclidean Distance between all keys given two words, putting a sizeable penalty if the words were of different length.
+I simply calculated the Euclidean Distance of each bi-letter comparison in linear time and added up all of the results, representing how close the letters are in proximity on a US keyboard given the input word and any word on the database (the database is limited to words of length [length(input_word) - 2, length(input_word) + 4] whenever a lookup is done). \
+The solution has very obvious drawbacks.
+I do not like the solution of making a 2D array.
+I might look in to finding a better way to figuring out where a specific key's "coordinate value" may be on the US keyboard.
+There is no point in acccomodating for other languages as that is far beyond the scope of what I want this "research" project to entail.
+I will stick to English for now.